run-llama/llama_index/docs/guides/tutorials/fullstack_with_delphic.md

         collection_id (Union[str, int]): The ID of the Collection model instance.

     Returns:
-        GPTSimpleVectorIndex: The loaded index.
+        GPTVectorStoreIndex: The loaded index.

     This function performs the following steps:
     1. Retrieve the Collection object with the given collection_id.
     2. Check if a JSON file with the name '/cache/model_{collection_id}.json' exists.
     3. If the JSON file doesn't exist, load the JSON from the Collection.model FileField and save it to '/cache/model_{collection_id}.json'.
-    4. Call GPTSimpleVectorIndex.load_from_disk with the cache_file_path.
+    4. Call GPTVectorStoreIndex.load_from_disk with the cache_file_path.
     """
     # Retrieve the Collection object
     collection = await Collection.objects.aget(id=collection_id)